Battle of Doss Alto

 The Battle of Doss Alto was a minor military engagement between the troops of Austria-Hungary and Italy on the Italian front of World War I on 21 September 1918.
 The battle took place on the Doss Alto di Nago hill in northern Italy.
 Italian regiments, composed of the members of Czechoslovak Legion in Italy, were able to defend their post on the hillside against Austro-Hungarians.
-Victory later became the most commemoraded battle of the legions on the Italian warfare.
+The victory later became the most celebrated battle of the Legion on the Italian Front.

 Background

 Since 1916 Austro-Hungarian Army prisoners of war of Czech and Slovak origin in Italy started to form volunteer legions, which then joined Italian Royal Army on the warfare against Austro-Hungarian troops.
 Number of enlisted men was growing and during the summer of 1918 Czechoslovak volunteers formed the 6th Czechoslovak Division, which consisted of the 31st, 32nd, 33rd, and 34th Infantry Regiments, under the command of Italian general Andrea Graziani (1864–1931).

 In August 1918, this division moved to the front where it took up a position in a sector about 20 kilometers long between Lago di Garda and the Adige River.
 Their task was to guard this sector on the site of Altissimo mountain massif, with Doss Alto di Nago hill (703 meters above sea level), near Nago-Torbole, as a central point.